Metropolitan Toronto

 - Metropolitan Toronto vs Toronto

-- Toronto vs Toronto-Quebec City corridor
+- Beijing vs Toronto-Quebec City corridor

-- Shenzhen vs Toronto-Quebec City corridor
+- Chengdu vs Toronto-Quebec City corridor

 - Guangzhou vs Toronto-Quebec City corridor

-- Moscow metropolitan area vs Toronto-Quebec City corridor
+- Istanbul vs Toronto-Quebec City corridor